 Health Services and HPPE offer an on-campus smoking cessation program.
-Vanessa Lewis, Coordinator of HPPE, will help you determine your readiness to quit, assist with setting a quit date and developing strategies to achieve your goal.
-After meeting with Vanessa, an appointment will be made with an Advanced Practice Registered Nurse in Health Services to discuss cessation medication options.
+HPPE will help you determine your readiness to quit, assist with setting a quit date and developing strategies to achieve your goal.
+After meeting with HPPE staff, an appointment will be made with an Advanced Practice Registered Nurse in Health Services to discuss cessation medication options.
 If you do not have insurance, Health Services will pay half the cost of your medication.

 Call 501.569.3188 for more information or to set up an appointment.